choubacha/stellar-rust-sdk/README.md

 as a different component.
 The crates are organized as a virtual workspace so that they can be built together and tested at once.

+### Resources

+Defines the major data types that constitute the horizon API resources.
+It also enables the serialization to and from JSON.

+### Client

+Defines a connection to a horizon server and manages the interactions to and from it.
+This includes creating new resources and fetching existing resources.

 ## Testing

 From the main (virtual workspace) run the following command.
 It should run all the